verneylmavt/synapsis-pd-pt-pc/README.md

    - `GET /api/stats/live`: to return live statistics of people movement for a specific video source and polygon area
    - `GET /api/stats`: to provide historical statistics for a given video source and area, aggregated over time buckets
 6. Dashboard
-   - `GET /dashboard`: to returns an interactive HTML dashboard for testing and visualization
+   - `GET /dashboard`: to return an interactive HTML dashboard for testing and visualization

 ## 🖥️ Dashboard